Kohleria warszewiczii (Regel) Hanst.

 Bloom Time: Summer to autumn

-Kohleria warszewiczii is a perennial plant up to 2 feet (60 cm) tall, with an upright to spreading habit.
-The flowers are nodding, rich purple, with furry trumpets.
-Flowering period extends from summer through the autumn.
+Kohleria warszewiczii is a perennial plant with an upright to spreading habit.
+It grows up to 2 feet (60 cm) tall.
+Flowers are nodding, rich purple, and with furry trumpets.
+The flowering period extends from summer through fall.

 How to Grow and Care

-Put your Kohleria where it’ll get plenty of light, but out of direct sun.
+Put your Kohleria where it'll get plenty of light but out of the direct sun.
 Filtered light from a south- or west-facing window will give it the light it needs.
-Keep the soil evenly moist during the growing season, but take care not to overwater.
+Keep the soil evenly moist during the growing season, but don't overwater.
 Dry soil will cause the plant to go dormant.
 Soggy soil will quickly cause the rhizomes to rot.